VenessaJK/VenessaJK/README.md

 - 👀 I’m interested in cybersecurity

-- 🌱 I’m currently a junior at WSU majoring in
- Computer Science and minoring in math and electrical engineering.
+- 🌱 Always excited to learn more and apply my skills to real world applications